Harxhit/Web-Development/README.md

 - **Blog Page** : This project is a custom desgined for a AnimeTV blog page which is built only HTML and TAILWINDCSS .
 It provides visually appealing and responsive interface to users .
 - **Destination Page** : This project is a custom desgined for a travel page which is built only HTML and TAILWINDCSS .
 It provides information about travel services, packages, and destinations.
 The website features interactive sections such as travel service offerings, popular locations, and customizable travel packages.

+### **JavaScript**

+- **To Do List** : A simple and responsive To-Do List application built with HTML, Tailwind CSS, and JavaScript.
+This project allows users to add tasks to a list and manage their tasks in a minimalistic and clean interface.

+- **Weather** :A beautiful and simple Weather Card web application built with **HTML**, **TailwindCSS**, and **JavaScript**.
+It allows users to search for any city and displays the current weather, temperature, wind speed, and more!

 ### **TailwindCSS & Bootstrap**

 - **Responsive Designs**: Built layouts optimized for all devices using TailwindCSS.